STAR Registration Information for Incoming Freshmen, Fall 2014

 If you have had 3 or 4 years of a foreign language, I would encourage you to take the Foreign Language placement test during STAR.
 You can earn free credits toward graduation.
 A sheet will be placed into your ANSC folder at STAR, which will explain the test results.

 AGR 10100 is required of all ANSC majors.
-Register for either CRN 36223 or 48886.
-If you are a Dean's Scholar in the College of Agriculture, then you must register for CRN 36225.
+If you are a Dean's Scholar in the College of Agriculture, then you must also register for AGR 29000.

 Introduction to Animal Agriculture